 We draw on these traditions not as authority, but as evidence: evidence that the questions raised by contemporary AI are not new, and that sustained, disciplined inquiry into consciousness, language, and meaning has been underway far longer than the modern era tends to acknowledge.

 The questions raised by contemporary AI did not emerge in isolation.
-They touch long-standing human inquiries into:
+They touch long-standing human inquiries into knowledge, perception, intelligence, selfhood, relation, creativity, and consciousness itself.

 A recurring concern throughout this book is the danger of reduction.